Louis Munteanu: CFR Cluj

 On 31 July 2024, amid interest from fellow league clubs FCSB and Rapid București, CFR Cluj officially announced the transfer of Munteanu on a four-year contract.
 CFR Cluj owner Neluțu Varga admitted that the transfer fee was "around" €2 million, contrasting some reports that indicated it might be as high as €2.8 million, and also stated that Fiorentina retained 50% participation rights in a co-ownership deal.

 Munteanu registered his debut on 4 August 2024, starting in a 3–2 home Liga I loss to rivals Universitatea Cluj.
 One week later, he scored his first two goals in a 3–0 win over newly-promoted Unirea Slobozia.
 On 15 September, Munteanu netted another double in a 2–2 home derby draw with FCSB.

 On 27 January 2025, Louis Munteanu netted his first professional hat-trick in a 3–1 home victory over his former club Farul Constanța.
 His consistent goalscoring form continued on 9 March, when he recorded another hat-trick in a 6–0 thrashing of Gloria Buzău in the final round of the regular season.
 On 20 April 2025, he scored a brace against FCSB in a 3–2 away defeat in the championship play-offs.

 On 14 May 2025, Munteanu scored in the Cupa României final, helping his team secure a 3–2 victory over Hermannstadt at the Francisc von Neuman Stadium in Arad.
 His final goal of the season, netted in a 1–1 draw with FCSB on 23 May, made him the Liga I top scorer with 23 goals and equalled Mihai Adam's long-standing club record from the 1973–74 season.
 CFR Cluj concluded the campaign as runners-up, and Munteanu was named the Under-21 Player of the Season by LPF.

 Munteanu scored his first European goal on 17 July 2025, ten minutes after coming on in a 3–0 home victory over Paks in the Europa League first qualifying round.
 In late August, after returning to Romania following a harsh 2–7 defeat to BK Häcken in the Conference League play-off round, he refused to train amid rumours of a transfer abroad and subsequently missed a Liga I match against Oțelul Galați, which CFR Cluj lost 1–4.
+By the turn of the year, Munteanu's form declined, as he only managed to score two goals from 14 league matches.